Dougley/MegaBot/.github/CONTRIBUTING.md

 ### Embeds vs text

-Prefer returning embeds if the data you're using is suited for it, single strings can be returned plain.
+Prefer returning embeds if the data you're using is suited for it; single strings can be returned plain.
 Try to use embeds to usefully enrich your returned data, see `commands/upvote.js` for an example.

 ### Promises and async